xararas/Master-Thesis-Project/README.md

 Then, follow these steps:

-1. Download the zip file.
+1. Download the zip file from here <a href="https://drive.google.com/file/d/1t2gXuFZifwNIxELysRjm8AI0L_EQw9o4/view?usp=sharing"></a>.
 2. Extract the zip file.
 The content of the directory should be:

 ✓ Images folder